- Bicentennial Medal (2019)

 Presenter: Michael A. McRobbie

 Banks has strong family ties to IU and to the state of Indiana.
 His mother, Elena Adams Banks, earned a bachelor's degree in business from IU in 1945 and was a professor at Indiana State University in Terre Haute.
-His daughter, Ruth Garcia Novoseletsky, is an IU graduate, and another daughter, Rebecca, is a student in The Media School.
+His daughter, Ruth Garcia Novoseletsky, is a 2004 IU graduate of the College of Arts and Sciences in Spanish, and another daughter, Rebecca, graduated in 2016 from The Media School.

 Banks' first job was as the stage manager of "Hair."
 In 1974, he moved to Los Angeles and worked his way up from smaller TV acting roles to in-demand movie and television star.
 His film credits include "Airplane!," "48 Hours" and "Beverly Hills Cop."
 In time, his work gained broad acclaim.